gbegley/pycamp/arrays/README.md

 #### Tasks
-1. Manualy (with code) create a ten element array with the numbers from 5-15 and print the array to the console.
+1. Manualy (with code) create a ten element array with the numbers from 5-15 and assign this array to the variable 'a5' and print the array to the console.
 1. Use the "Range" Operator to Create an array of elements from 1-1000 and assign this array to the variable 'a100', and print the array to the console
    1. Use array slicing to get the elements from 900-1000, assign this array to the variable 'a900' and print the array to the console,
    1. Use array slicing to get the elements from 500-500, assign this array to the variable 'a500' and print the array to the console